JavaScript Mouse Events

 JavaScript mouse event - click event

-If you depress the mouse button on an element and move your mouse off the element, and then release the mouse button.
+If you press the mouse button on an element, move your mouse cursor off the element, and then release the mouse button.
 The only mousedown event fires on the element.

-Likewise, if you depress the mouse button, move the mouse over the element, and release the mouse button, the only mouseup event fires on the element.
+Likewise, if you press the mouse button, move the mouse over the element, and release the mouse button, the only mouseup event fires on the element.

 In both cases, the click event never fires.